b3-exmo/b3-exmo.github.io/docs/Commentated Docs/What Do We Mean When We Say the Church Is True.md

 The first section seems pretty standard, using New Testament passages amid warming up to "testifying of truth is important! you should do it."
 But, oh boy, ==the first heading== after that reads, at the time of writing, "What If Church Leaders Aren’t Perfect?"

 ... [[True#Paul Grice's Maxim of Quantity|Who said anything about]] church leaders not being perfect?
+Moreover, how is their perfection related to the church being true?

 We shifted from Christ having established a church (maybe) and the next heading, "Why are you accusing me of not being perfect?
 It's fine, I never said that I was!
 Why are you being so hostile to church leaders?" ... what?
 Is that related to the thesis statement?
 Perfect leadership wasn't part of the conversation on doctrine or truthfulness until Elder Cornish brought it up in a remarkably defensive way.
 We're like four paragraphs in, and we've escalated to defending imperfections.